-- Outside agencies are involved wherever relevant e.g. Educational Psychologist, Speech and Language Therapist. - The generation of an Individual Learning Plan (ILP) containing SMART targets, the generation of an Individual Provision Map (IPM), review meetings, 'Team around the Family' meetings (TAF- see below). - A review meeting would look at what is in place, progress made in relation to the targets set, strategies tried and the generation of new targets.
-Parents, teachers and children are involved in the reviews which will take place on a termly basis, at parents evening. - Teaching assistant support which could take place inside or outside the classroom, but which remains the responsibility of the class teacher. - Where a child has additional support from a teaching assistant, the school endeavours to avoid a culture of dependency.
+- Outside agencies are involved wherever relevant e.g. Educational Psychologist, Speech and Language Therapist - The generation of a My Plan containing SMART targets, the generation of an Individual Provision Map (IPM), review meetings, 'Team around the Family' meetings (TAF) - A review meeting would look at what is in place, progress made in relation to the targets set, strategies tried and the generation of new targets.
+Parents, teachers and children are involved. - Teaching Assistant support which could take place inside or outside the classroom. - The class teacher retains responsibility for support provided outside the classroom. - Where a child has additional support from a teaching assistant, the school endeavours to avoid a culture of dependency.
 The child may work with a range of teaching assistants in order to meet their needs in school.